-There are also no known material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Corporation with unconsolidated entities or other persons created in 2021.
+There are also no known material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Corporation with unconsolidated entities or other persons created in 2022.

-For 2021, the Corporation earmarked about Php138.1 million for capital and project expenditures for residential development.
+For 2022, the Corporation earmarked about Php189.86 million for capital and project expenditures for residential development.
 During the course of the year, PPI will examine the appropriate timing and allocated amounts for these projects and adjusts the budget accordingly to reflect any changes if necessary.
-These projects will be funded through its regular cash flow or from borrowings.
+These projects will be funded through its regular cash flow.

-Year ended December 31, 2020 versus 2019
+Year ended December 31, 2021 versus 2020